Last Updated: 3/2/2023

-Motorcycle rider courses are not only necessary for helping motorcyclists to learn the skills required for the proper operation of a motorcycle, but they are also a necessity for some riders as well.
+Motorcycle rider courses are not only important to help motorcyclists learn the skills required for the proper operation of a motorcycle, but they are also mandatory for some riders.
 Even if you already have your motorcycle license, a motorcycle rider course can help you to hone your skills and become a safer motorcyclist.
 Here are some things that you need to know about motorcycle rider courses in Iowa.

 Importance of Motorcycle Rider Courses

 The first thing you should know is that no matter who you are, a motorcycle rider course is important if you’ve never ridden a bike before.
 A motorcycle rider course will guide you through all of the basics about motorcycle operation, and help you fine-tune certain skills—like how to safely turn and brake—that are invaluable.

 Iowa law does not require all motorcyclists to take a motorcycle safety course; rather, only those people ages 17 and under who want to obtain a valid motorcycle license must take the course.
 Your license won't be issued until you complete the course.
 While there is no requirement for older first-time riders, taking a motorcycle safety course is highly recommended.
 Any person who is over the age of 13 can take the motorcycle rider course to refresh or improve upon riding skills.

 There are two separate rider courses that you can choose from depending upon your ability level.
 The RRBRC, or returning rider basic rider course, is designed for those who have the necessary skills, but haven’t ridden in a while.
 This course is only open to bikers who are 18 years of age or older and is a one-day class for eight hours.